alat-rights/alana-utilities/README.md

 ```
 🎵 Note: I have been making new releases frequently.
 Make sure your package is up-to-date!

 ⚠️ Warning: This library is in active early development!
 No guarantees are made for backward compatibility.
-The library is NOT intended to be production-ready.
+The library is NOT production-ready.

 ## Is this for me?
 This library is mostly designed for me (hence the name), but they might be helpful for you too!